 3 MGT solutions that are essential for a professionally operating Auto Scaling

-If you are already interested in Auto Scaling, you have to know that there are three parts that are essential for professionally operating it.
+If you are already interested in Auto Scaling, you must know that three parts are essential for professionally operating it.

 These 3 parts are:

 - **MGT Code Deploy